JeppeRonnow/obsidian-PDF-page-embedder/README.md

 ## Features

 - 🚀 Insert all PDF pages with a single command
-- 📄 Automatically detects the number of pages in your PDF
-- 🔍 Search and select from your most recently added PDFs
 - ⚡ Simple and fast workflow

 ## Usage